KeturahSandovalux/WarehouseInventory/README.md

                  5. *The cost of the item at wholesale per item*
                  6. *The total value of all items in inventory (PricePerItem * Quanity = the total value) - this is calculated in the program without the users help*

-- User can change any of the attributes of the item, but not the item # becuase it defines the actual items lookup
+- User can change any of the attributes of the item, but not the item # because it defines the actual items lookup
 - User can delete an item using the item # to delete an entire record
 - User can see a list of all the items added to the inventory with all current changes
 - User can also choose to quit the program/ exit the console application